Paradise Alley Players Bylaws

 Section 1: GENERAL MEETINGS and SPECIAL MEETINGS

 All General and Special Meetings shall be open to the public.
 Unless the Membership has been notified 15 (fifteen) days prior to The Board changing the date, place or time of a General Meeting, General Meetings are held on the first Tuesday of each month, in the Marion Cultural and Civic Center Board room beginning at 6:30 PM.
-The Board may call a Special Meeting, when circumstances warrant.
+The Board may call a Special Meeting when circumstances warrant.
 Any Voting Member may request a special meeting by submitting a letter to The Board.
 The Board will have the final decision as to whether a Special Meeting will be called.
 The Membership will be notified no less than 15 (fifteen) days prior to a Special Meeting.

 Section 2: BOARD MEETINGS

-The Board will schedule a minimum of one meeting annually, generally on the first Tuesday in April, for the purpose of electing officers.
-The newly elected officers will assume their duties at the next Board Meeting, generally the first meeting in May.
+The Board will schedule a minimum of one meeting annually, generally on the first Tuesday in May, for the purpose of electing officers.
+The newly elected officers will assume their duties at the next Board Meeting, generally the first meeting in June.
 Board Meetings will be open to all members and will be held at least quarterly.
 However, only Board Members may participate in discussion unless the presiding officer rules to the contrary.

 Section 3: EXECUTIVE BOARD MEETINGS and SPECIAL BOARD MEETINGS